kabukawa/kabukawa.github.io/README.md

 ### Description

-For about 20 years at domestic major System Integratoer, I mainly engaged in system development of financial information system at bank, insurance campany.
+I worked for about 20 years at a major Japanese system integrator, mainly in the development of financial information systems for megabanks, trust banks and non-life insurance companies.
-After that, I became a manager at a small company, and we have done web application development using php etc. for less than a year.
-After that, I changed to another company and became an acting manager.
-Infrastructure operation for research and development using AWS cloud, application development, etc. were carried out for 6 years.
+After that, I worked for several companies as a playing manager, managing teams, web application/API development using php, etc., research and development using AWS cloud, and infrastructure operations such as application development for 8 years.
-And now, I am freelance software engineer.
+I am currently working as an engineer for a company that provides SES (System Engineering Service).
 ### Summary

-- Development of pension management support system for trust banks<br>
+- Development of an annuity management support system for a trust bank 4 years, including the rebuild.
-(4 years including renovation)
-- System integration project by bank consolidation<br>
-(development scale of over 150 people in charge)
+- System Integration Project through Megabank Integration Development scale of more than 150 people/month (leader of the subsystem development team in charge)
-- System integration project by integration of non-life insurance<br>
-(Over 100 man-months development scale in charge of application)
+- System integration project through the integration of a non-life insurance company (Responsible for applications with a development scale of over 100 man-months)
-- Development based on manufacturer, SIer development method (SDEM) etc.
+- Development based on manufacturer and SIer Development Methodology (SDEM), etc.
 - Website construction (HTML / CSS, Javascript, PHP)
-- Development of tools in financial engineering research, construction of cloud and research environment (6 years)
+- Development of tools for financial engineering research, building a cloud and research environment (6 years)
+- Project Manager for the development of a major automotive telemetry system (API)
-- 15 years of experience as your company leader or sub leader
+- 20 years of experience as a leader or sub-leader in your company

 ### Socal